GeyserMC/GeyserOptionalPack/README.md

 ### Manually building

-Run `copy_java_files_to_pack.sh` in this directory and the necessary files from the vanilla jar will be copied to the required directories.
+Run `./prepare_pack.sh` in this directory and the necessary files from the vanilla jar will be copied to the required directories.
 Zip up and you're set.
+Optionally, you may compress the output JSON files by running `./prepare_pack.sh -jc`.
+This should not be done when planning to contribute.
+You may then package with `zip GeyserOptionalPack.mcpack -r . -x ".*" Jenkinsfile required_files.txt prepare_pack.sh`.

 ### Legal